21 Best Zoos in the UK for The Perfect Day Out

 Get ready for this – Flamingo Land is the only spot in the UK that combines a theme park, zoo, and holiday village all in one.
 Yup, it’s a 3-in-1 extravaganza!
 No wonder it’s easily one of the top 10 zoos in the UK and the number one zoo in Yorkshire.

-And you know what’s cool?
-This place has a neat history too.
-It was actually the first in Britain to have an orca named Cuddles back from 1968 to 1971.
+👉 Fun fact: It was actually the first in Britain to have an orca named Cuddles back from 1968 to 1971.
 Around then it was renamed Flamingo Park Zoo.

-And let me tell you, the views here are insane!
-Overlooking the beautiful Ryedale valley and Yorkshire Moors, Flamingo Land is the biggest theme park in northern England.
 It’s known for its epic rollercoasters that’ll get your heart pumping.
 We’re talking rides like Kumali, Mumbo Jumbo which was once the steepest coaster ever, and Velocity – the only motorbike coaster in the UK!

 Flamingo Land (Google Maps location)